open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 5. If the command `vagrant up` is not working, try to install [Virtual Box version 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).

-6. If you are unable to run the PowerShell command at the beginning of Step 1 and get the error `powershell is not recognized as an internal or external command` try adding the following path variable to your system variables under Advanced Settings: `%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;`
+6. On Windows, if you are unable to run the PowerShell command at the beginning of Step 1 and get the error `powershell is not recognized as an internal or external command`.
+Try to add the following path variable to your system variables under Advanced Settings: `%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;`

 ## Next Steps